Research shows that if you're going to spend money, then doing so on things that will allow you to be with others is more likely to make you happy.

 3. Cooking classes or cooking club memberships.
 Share time in a kitchen together so that children appreciate what it takes to put dinner on the table.

 4. Museum memberships or day passes.
 Nature, art, aquariums, science - investigate all your city has to offer.
 Community members recommended: Science North museum (Ontario, Canada).

 5. Tickets to an unusual museum.
 Many cities have specialty museums like the International Spy Museum in Washington D.C. or the International Museum of Surgical Science in Chicago.
 What's unique in your town?

 6. Zoo & botanical garden memberships.
-With great year-round programming for kids, zoo and botanical garden trips don't have to be limited to the warmer months.
-Also check for classes and workshops.
+With great year-round programming for children, zoo and botanical garden trips don't have to be limited to the warmer months.
+Also, check for classes and workshops.

 9. Movie passes.
 Movie passes are great for those rainy days when everyone really needs to get out of the house.

 10. Air BnB gift card or hotel stays.
 Gift an overnight in a hotel or Air BnB in a new town.
 Have your child help pick the location.

 12. Virtual reality game centers.
 A trip to a virtual reality center could lead to a stimulating discussion aboutthis exciting technology.